Gozzim/mod-duel-reset/README.md

 - **Health/mana reset**: when duel starts it sets the health/mana of the player to the MAX, when the duel ends it restores the health/mana values that the player had before the duel
 - **Cooldown reset**: when duel starts it resets the player cooldowns
 - **Reset zones/areas**: specify the zones and areas where the resets actually apply
+- **Cooldown age**: sets the required age of a cooldown to be reset in order to prevent the feature from being abused

 ## Requirements